Global Settings for HTTP Farm Profile

 ALIAS.
 Backend alias, if any alias was selected.

 IP.
 The IP address of the given backend, if you have selected any alias, this field will be not editable, you should change the alias field.
 If you have selected ‘Custom IP’ in the alias field, it will be editable for the desired IP.

 PORT.
 It’s the port value for the current real server.

 TIMEOUT.
 It’s the specific value of timeout for a backend to respond.
 This value overrides the global Backend connection timeout farm parameter for the current backend.

 WEIGHT.
 It’s the weight value for the current real server.
 More weight value indicates more connections delivered to the current backend.
-By default a weight value of 1 will be set.
+By default, a weight value of 1 will be set.
 The values range available are from 1 to 9.

 ACTION.
 The available actions per backend are:

 - Enable Maintenance.
 This action is available if the backend is started.
 To put a certain real server in maintenance mode, so no new connections will be redirected to it.
-There is two different methods to enable the maintenance mode:
+There are two different methods to enable the maintenance mode: